Multimammate mice, also known as African Soft Rats or Natal rats, are small, rat-like rodents from SA (South Africa).

 These materials are all essential in making your pet safe and most comfortable when they play, cuddle and sleep with each other.

-Other toys include but not limited to multiple card board boxes, paper towel tubes, toilet paper, hammocks (can be stocked at pet stores made for ferrets/hamsters/ferrets, or bought from people who make them to order,) and anything else you can imagine that is clean, safe, and creative!
+Other toys including but are not limited to multiple cardboard boxes, paper towel tubes, toilet paper, hammocks (can be stocked at pet stores made for ferrets/hamsters/ferrets, or bought from people who make them order,) and anything else you can imagine that is clean, safe, and creative!

 Health and Illness